This post is also available in: 简体中文 (Chinese (Simplified))

 Company Secretary and Its Role and Responsibilities in Singapore

 The Singapore’s Company Law mandates the appointment of a Company Secretary in every company.
 The Company Secretary is the compliance officer of the company, who is also responsible to make sure that the Board Members are informed of their legal responsibilities towards the company (compliance with the law, the corporate governance requirements and the listing rules.
+This guide provide information about company secretary requirements Singapore.

 The Appointment of Company Secretary